 A vertically coherent math curriculum is important because of 5 key reasons.
 First, let’s look at how it benefits students.

 - Students are provided a comprehensive curriculum that exposes them to a wider variety of topics.

-- Students are provided a progressive curriculum that guides them through a sequence of skills that build upon one another.
+- They are provided a progressive curriculum that guides them through a sequence of skills that build upon one another.

 - Educators develop a deep understanding of how their curriculum fits into a student’s development and school experience.

 - Educators across grade levels increase communication and collaboration.

 - Both educators and administrators are better equipped to accurately describe and communicate information about the curriculum to students, parents, and school officials.

 What is vertical team planning?

 Vertical team planning is a team of school administrators and educators coming together to carefully examine how standards, curriculum, assessment, and instruction align.

 The purpose of this practice is to improve curricular connections by identifying weaknesses (overlapping content or gaps) in order to produce an effective and appropriate instructional program for students as they progress through the education system.